Session 1: Become a Programmer

 - Invent an Instrument: Edit sound clips to compose music.

 - Build an Interactive Diorama: Share facts about nature or an historical event.

 - Develop a Treasure Hunt: Find the hidden items in a scene.

 - Chat with a Sprite: Use variables to talk with the computer.

 - Remix a Scratch Project: Create something new from an existing project.

 Use TechnoCode with unlimited users at your site.
 A site is a physical location such as classroom, school, learning center, daycare, library, or home.
 If you teach at multiple sites, you will need to purchase one set for each location.
-Individual projects are downloadable.
-Order 5 or more projects or a set and receive a USB drive.
-Transfer the files to all devices at your site.
+Access everything you need from TechnoHub, and transfer the files to all devices at your site.
 View the PDF teacher guides and workbooks digitally or print as many as you need.
 Files CANNOT be posted in public domain.